PUMA: Perception-driven Unified Foothold Prior for Mobility Augmented Quadruped Parkour: METHOD

 Here, \(w_y\), \(w_d\) and \(w_s\) denote the weights for yaw, dense and sparse rewards respectively.
 A fixed sparse reward is granted only when the distances of both the robot’s left and right forefeet to their corresponding expected footholds simultaneously fall within the threshold $\epsilon$.

-To enhance the estimation of expected returns from the mixture of sparse and dense rewards~\cite{zargarbashi2025robotkeyframing}, we categorize the rewards into different groups based on their types and adopt multi-critic approach~\cite{vijayan2025multi,mysore2022multi,HuangT-RSS-25} to independently estimate the return for each reward group:
+To enhance value estimation under the mixed dense-sparse reward structure, we categorize the rewards into different groups based on their types and adopt Multi-Critic (MuC) approach~\cite{zargarbashi2025robotkeyframing,vijayan2025multi,mysore2022multi,HuangT-RSS-25} to independently estimate the return for each reward group:

-Here, \(r_t^{\text{task}}\), \(r_t^{\text{foothold}}\), and \(r_t^{\text{style}}\) represent the task, foothold, and regularization reward.
+Here, \(r_t^{\text{task}}\), \(r_t^{\text{foothold}}\), and \(r_t^{\text{reg}}\) represent the task, foothold, and regularization reward.
 The complete reward design is summarized in Table~\ref{tab:rewards}.
-Each critic network ${V}_{\phi_i}$ is optimized independently for its corresponding group with temporal difference loss :
+Each critic network ${V}_{\phi_i}$ is optimized independently for its corresponding group with temporal difference loss:

 Here, $i$ denotes the reward group index, $r_{i,t}$ is the scalar reward for group $i$ at step $t$, and $\tilde{V}_{\phi_i}$ represents the target value network.